Zhou-London/Haskell-Full-Note/README.md

 Type variables is used when a variable doesn't necessarily need a determined type

-	length :: [a] -> Int //Use a to replace the type name as We don't care what type it is.
+	length :: [a] -> Int --Use a to replace the type name as We don't care what type it is.

 Another instance, function "fst", the tuple can be of any type